alanwunsche/agentware-book/README.md

 # Overview

-Ana Patel, an ambitious and visionary software engineer at MarketSphere, embarks on a transformative journey from Product Manager to CEO, navigating ethical dilemmas and groundbreaking innovations in a competitive world increasingly dominated by AI, while confronting the societal challenges of ensuring AI safety and ethical practices in a rapidly evolving digital commerce landscape.
+Ana Patel, a determined and forward-thinking software engineer at MarketSphere, rises from Product Manager to CEO, tackling ethical challenges and pioneering AI advancements in a competitive landscape.
+Amidst internal strife over rogue AI agents and external pressures for AI safety and ethics, she steers her company through the turbulent waters of an AI-centric, hyper-personalized digital commerce era.

 ## Chapter Previews